stevie1mat/empowerup-website/README.md

 ---

-## 📸 Screenshot
+## Screenshot

 ![MahaCura Dashboard](public/git-screenshot.png)
-*Add your website screenshot here*

 ---

 ## ✨ Key Features

-- **🧠 Cycle Intelligence**: AI-powered predictions for symptoms and energy levels, syncing your calendar with your biology.
+- ** Cycle Intelligence**: AI-powered predictions for symptoms and energy levels, syncing your calendar with your biology.
-- **📍 Emergency Essentials**: Locate the nearest verified store with period products in stock when caught unprepared.
+- ** Emergency Essentials**: Locate the nearest verified store with period products in stock when caught unprepared.
-- **📦 Smart Inventory**: Track your personal stash and receive alerts before you run out of essentials.
+- ** Smart Inventory**: Track your personal stash and receive alerts before you run out of essentials.
-- **🔔 Subtle Alerts**: Private, discrete notifications and reminders designed for your privacy.
+- ** Subtle Alerts**: Private, discrete notifications and reminders designed for your privacy.
-- **💬 Meet Luna**: Your AI cycle companion that provides daily insights based on your peaking energy levels.
+- ** Meet Luna**: Your AI cycle companion that provides daily insights based on your peaking energy levels.

 ---

-## 🛠 Tech Stack
+## Tech Stack

 - **Framework**: [Next.js 14](https://nextjs.org/) (App Router)
 - **Styling**: [Tailwind CSS](https://tailwindcss.com/)